 II.
-HEVC DEVELOPMENT
+HEVC APPROACH

+First version of the HEVC H.265 standard was received by the ITU-T in 2013, although recent progress in many various extensions was carried out.
 The time H.264/AVC was under standardization, a few devices supported high-definition (HD) videos.
 As a successor of H.264/AVC, HEVC was designed with the goal to satisfy emerging demands of high-quality video services, for example HD TV [5].
 The basic processing unit in HEVC is longest coding unit (LCU) which is no overlapped squared block.
 Each coding unit (CU) can be divided into four partitions.

 Today, researchers are exploring the way how to reduce the HEVC encoders complexity.
 The focus has been in reducing the motion estimation (ME) complexity, because ME occupies 77%-81% of HEVC encoders implementation.
 Performance comparison of HEVC with older standards such as H.264/AVC, MPEG-4 Part 2 Visual, H.262/MPEG Video, H.263 and also with image coding standards such as JPEG, JPEG 2000, was carried out.
 [6].
 Also, researchers are exploring transcoding between HEVC and other standards such as MPEG-2 and H.264.
 Further extensions of HEVC are scalable video coding (SVC), 3D video multiview video coding and range extensions which include screen content coding (SCC), bit depth larger than 10 bits and color sampling of 4:2:2 and 4:4:4.
 In general, SCC refers to computer generated object, both images and videos requiring lossless coding.
 Some of these extensions have been finalized by the end of 2014, while time frame for SCC was late 2016.
 Iguchi et al. have already developed a hardware encoder for super hivision (SHV) i.e., with HDTV at 7680x4320 pixel resolution.
 Also real time hardware implementation of HEVC encoder for HD video has been done.
+HEVC standard supports both progressive and interlaced scan methods.